Taste the Seasons: Discover Florida's Fruit Harvests

 The calendar was produced using a four-color risograph process (cyan, yellow, magenta, and black), embracing the medium’s layered textures, misregistration, and material variability.
 These handmade qualities mirror the project’s conceptual focus on interdependence—emphasizing that food and environmental systems, like the printed surface itself, are layered, relational, and shaped by process rather than flat or neutral.

-Inspirations include the graphic clarity and playful systems of Ryota Kemas, Kaz Matt, The Printed Peanut, and Alice Oehr, alongside human-centered data visualization (Giorgia Lupi) and material-led uses of color as meaning (Sister Corita Kent).
+Inspirations include the graphic clarity and playful systems of Ryota Kemas and Alice Oehr, alongside human-centered data visualization (Giorgia Lupi) and material-led uses of color as meaning (Sister Corita Kent).

 Acknowledgement: This project was developed under the guidance of Eury Kim, my Thesis Chair and professor at the University of Florida.